leishask/leishask.github.io/projects/project-3.md

 For this group project, we were required to create a database from scratch using the 2-step process: information-level design and physical-level design.
 The database had to have a purpose and a general theme.

 My group decided to create a database for Formula 1 racing.
 The database included four tables that represented the teams, drivers, tracks, and scheduled races.
 Expanding further, each table included at least four relevant attributes, a primary key, and foreign keys that linked the tables together.
+Also, forms and reports were created for data input and data viewing.
+After our database was completed, we presented it to our professor as a final project.

 Overall, I acquired a leadership role on this project.
+I took the position of the "leader" role because I had a clear understanding of how a database is created and implemented in Microsoft Access.
+Essentially, I made the big decisions on the approach we should take and the materials we should utilize.

-Essentially, I made the big decisions on the approach we should take and the materials we should implement.
-This project allowed me the opportunity to further experience a leadership role and databases.
+With the theme we chose, I created and implemented the database tables and relationships.
+I created the ER Diagram of the database, the Microsoft Access database file, a running log for ideas and the task list, and took the lead on the presentation.
+I also retreived data of the Formula 1 drivers for the drivers table.
+This project allowed me the opportunity to further experience a leadership role and implement a database that could be used in a real life situation.